-Chronic Fatigue Syndrome (CFS) is also named M.E (Myalgic encephalomyelitis).
+Chronic Fatigue Syndrome (CFS) is also named M.E (Myalgic Encephalomyelitis).
 It is a disorder without clear definition and understanding in its pathology.
-And many other names of disorders are overlapped with CFS, for example, Post-viral Fatigue syndrome (PVFS) and Systemic exertion intolerance disease (SEID) .
+Acupuncture can be effective in the treatment of Chronic Fatigue Syndrome whilst having few side effects.
+Many other names of disorders are overlapped with CFS, for example, Post-viral Fatigue syndrome (PVFS) and Systemic exertion intolerance disease (SEID).

 The disorder is featured with consistent feeling of exhaustion or fatigue, or general weakness, which could not be relieved by good quality of sleep and rest.
 The fatigue ranges from mild, which is merely a persistent feeling of tired, to severe form of it that makes the sufferer in a disabled situation failing to maintain daily life independently.
 The condition could be lifelong, and pose serious damage to the quality of life of the patients.